 Staff Orientation / Training: TBD

 Wages: Summer wages range from $2,200 – $3,600 per summer depending on qualifications and experience of applicants.
-Room and board is included.
+Room and board are included.